syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ### Formatting the labels

-Formats the numeric axis labels with globalized label formats.
+The [`numberFormat`]() property of numeric axis formats the numeric axis labels with globalized label formats.
+The following code snippet illustrates how to format numeric labels.

 {% highlight dart %}